 - High side to support scooping and reduce mess

-- Heavy or non-slip to stop the plate moving and to help your child use their cutlery as best they can
+- Heavy or non-slip to stop the plate moving and to help your child use their utensils as best they can

 - Large enough to accommodate children’s portion sizes